-Item III.
-Review of FY 2024-25 Community Development Block Grant (CDBG) Applications
+Item II.
+Review of FY 2024-25 City Grant Applications (continued from the February 12, 2024 meeting)

-The Committee is expected to hold three public meetings over the next month, one focusing on reviewing applications for the 2024-25 CDBG program, and two to consider the larger pool of applications for the Goleta City Grant program.
-If time permits, we will start reviewing Goleta City Grant applications at the first meeting after the CDBG discussion concludes.
+This is the second of three scheduled Committee meetings to review applications for the 2024-25 CDBG and City Grant programs.
+It is expected that during the first meeting on February 12, 2024, the Committee will have reviewed seven (7) CDBG applications (Attachment 1) totaling \$137,500 and one (1) CIP CDBG funding request for \$140,000.
 The Committee's funding recommendations will be presented to the City Council during two meetings, with the CDBG recommendations scheduled for the first meeting in March to comply with the strict timelines required by the federal Department of Housing and Urban Development (HUD).

-The CDBG application binder has been provided for public viewing at the City Clerk's Office during regular City Hall business hours and in the conference rooms during Committee meetings.
+The CDBG and City Grant applications binder has been provided for public viewing in the Lobby of City Hall and at the Planning and Zoning counter during regular City Hall business hours and in the conference rooms during Committee meetings.
 In addition, to conserve resources and allow for a longer grant application period, all Committee members have been given online access, as well as copies via email, to review the applications individually in order to discuss publicly at the scheduled Committee meetings.